Everything you need to know about wisdom teeth infection after removal

 Treatment of infection after wisdom teeth removal

 If your socket is infected, your dentist will clean and flush the area to remove any debris or residue.
-He will then prescribe antibiotics and painkillers.
+You will then be prescribed antibiotics and painkillers.

 Soft tissue infection or cellulitis will be treated with antibiotics.
 If there is an accumulation of pus, your dentist will drain the area to relieve you.